Consumer medicine information

 Table 2 combines all three controlled ovarian stimulation (COS) cycles in the ESTHER trials and thus provides the most frequent adverse events based on 1,012 treatment cycles with Rekovelle and 1,015 treatment cycles with GONAL-F in the phase 3 program conducted in IVF/ICSI patients.

-Table 3 displays the adverse drug reactions in patients treated with Rekovelle in the pivotal clinical trials according to system organ class and frequency; common (≥ 1/100 to < 1/10) and uncommon (≥ 1/1,000 to < 1/100).
+Table 3 displays the adverse drug reactions experienced in clinical trials by patients treated with Rekovelle using the algorithm-based dosing regimen.
 Within each frequency grouping, adverse drug reactions are presented in order of decreasing seriousness.

 Reporting suspected adverse effects.